‘Luke Cage’ Wasn’t Black Enough to Be a Classic

 But here was this 2016 Netflix premiere of a character with the same name.
 Instead of the sassiness of a Samuel L. Jackson, I got the gargoyle-like stiffness of a Clark Kent through Mike Colter.
 It was as if Kent, similarly handsome, silent, and strong, had a partiality for Method Man.
 This wasn't my man.
 This was a watered-down Kool-Aid interpretation, with the blandness of an on-duty mall cop.
 And over the course of two seasons, I noticed the strain of disease Luke Cage was suffering from; the same conundrum TV shows and films designed for black audiences tolerate in a marketable woke culture.

 It tried to please everyone—black and non-black audiences alike—without angering a soul.
 And in wanting to be everything for everyone, it stripped itself of the bold dissimilarity that made it something folks like me enjoyed.

-One of the stranger feelings I felt in watching Cheo Hodari Coker’s Luke Cage was adjusting to the idea that Luke was being made to be more noble; like he had to be as present and socially “message!” relevant as his nearest cousins.
+One of the strange feelings I felt in watching Cheo Hodari Coker’s Luke Cage was adjusting to the idea that cage was being made to be nobler; like he had to be as present and socially “message!” relevant as his nearest cousins.
 With Daredevil in 2015, there was a play on the gray areas of justice.
-With Jessica Jones, it was the issues of toxic masculinity, sexual assault and post traumatic stress syndrome—both true to their comic book origins.
+With Jessica Jones, it was the issues of toxic masculinity, sexual assault, and post-traumatic stress syndrome—both true to their comic book origins.
 But Luke Cage wanted to play catch up with a liberal awareness.
 Sure, he was still an ex-convict and jet black I guess, but it became more about being heroically black in 2016; a character that couldn’t alienate non-black audiences as Colter would once summarize to Good Morning America, "I never think about him [Luke Cage] as a black superhero.
 I just think of him as a superhero.”

 Follow Noel Ransome on Twitter.